 So in summary the Feudalists or landed gentry set up a system, Capitalism, where they could sit back and impose a claim on global resource (“wealth”) by being share/stockholders.
 The merchants who run the companies need labour and over the centuries this has been met through a combination of slavery, indentured and now willing labour.
 By privatising lands in Europe and then globally this prevented access to basic human needs (food, water, materials for shelter), creating mass poverty.
 By forcing the masses to exchange their labour for money and therefore now gain some access to the produce of that land, it appears Capitalism is solving the very poverty it created!
 In the west violence has been replaced by propaganda and we are now manipulated without knowing it to love our masters.

 All I ask people is to question their society, why is it the pound, dollar and euro have huge amounts of purchasing power and other currencies don’t?
+If allows the Western masses to buy goods and services way beyond their needs made of global resource (eg. multiple cars and go on multiple holidays), the exact opposite experience of the world’s majority.
 The fact that we still live in a globally privatised world which was the primary way empire forced its will on the masses shows that “independence” never happened and the empires are still with us.
 The private powers primarily use the US state with its secret services and armed forces, closely followed by UK, Europe and other puppet states.
 In no way am I saying the likes of the Russian and Chinese states are the “good guys”, the heart of their societies being exactly the same exploitative systems.
-They exist in an entangled web of deceit and death together.
+The world exists in an entangled web of deceit and death together.

 We need demonetisation and deprivatisation to occur.
 We need members of our society to work for each other, so everyone contributes as a sense of duty with no external material based reward required.
 Equality is not some alien ideal, read some history, look at your own past.
 Its not about giving people a free ride, its about realising that everyone’s time and energy should be valued equally in a just society.
 Peace.